 The idea of working without a professional actor means you will have a bigger chance to try new things, and this proves a good point.

-Furthermore, most of the professional actors have an acting background, and they have worked a lot, so they have a specific way of acting.
+Furthermore, most professional actors have an acting background, and they have worked a lot, so they have a specific way of acting.

-Still, non-actors they have some spontaneous reactions because he’s talking about real emotions that he has towards the character.
+Still, non-actors have some spontaneous reactions because he’s talking about real emotions towards the character.

-This also depends on the casting and how are you.
+This also depends on the casting and how you are.
 You are choosing the person according to the character that you have.

 Let us talk more about Henet Ward’s screening at Cairo International Film Festival.
 What was the audience feedback on the movie?

-From the begging, I was surprised by the massive number of audience.
-Not just for my film, but to all short films.
+From the begging, I was surprised by the massive audience.
+Not just for my film, but for all short films.

-The category of short films is developing more and more by time, and that also happened when Andrew Mohsen took over.
+The category of short films is developing more and more over time, which also happened when Andrew Mohsen took over.